Is your sleep different than it used to be when you were younger? It happens to a lot of people.

-As we get older, our sleep patterns change.
-In general, older people sleep less, experience more fragmented sleep, and spend less time in stages 3 & 4 and REM sleep (for example, deep sleep and dream sleep) than younger people.
-However, regardless of age, good restorative sleep is essential to physical health and emotional well-being.
+It’s true that as we get older, our sleep patterns change.
+In general, older people sleep less, wake up and go back to sleep more often, and spend less time in deep sleep or dreaming than younger people.

-Regardless of age, every person's sleep needs are different.
-If you are getting less sleep than when you were younger, but still feel rested and energetic during the day, it might just be that you now need less sleep.
-However, if you are noticing that your lack of sleep is affecting your daytime activities, you should talk to your doctor.
-There are steps you can take to improve your sleep quality.
+Everyone is different.
+If you sleep less than when you were younger but still feel rested and energetic during the day, it might be that you now need less sleep.

 But if you have noticed that your lack of sleep affects you during the day, tell your doctor.
 There are steps you can take to get better rest.
 Many are simple tweaks to your daily routine, like setting a regular bedtime, being more active, and taking steps to ease your mind before you hit the hay.